nanettegirzi/AddressBook/README.md

     * User will be taken back to home page with contact added to contact list showing just the first and last name.

 * Input example:
+    * User click on a name link in the contact list

+* Output example:
+    * User will be taken to contact details page to include full name, address and phone#.

+* Input example:
     * User click on the Clear All Contacts button

 * Output example: